-- We are in the process of building the pipe, and we only need to get one kilometer laid between the pump station in Rise at Rødekro and the other out at Kassø, says managing director at Aabenraa Fjernvarme Tommy Palmholt.
+- We are about to build the pipe, and we only need to lay one kilometer between the pumping station in Rise near Rødekro and the other one out near Kassø, says CEO of Aabenraa Fjernvarme Tommy Palmholt.

-The district heating plant will be the first in Denmark to take excess heat from a PtX plant when European Energy's Kassø PtX starts its methanol production.
+The district heating plant will be the first in Denmark to take surplus heat from a PtX plant when European Energy's Kassø PtX starts its methanol production.

-The approximately five km long pipeline from Kassø to Rise will supply the district heating customers in Rødekro with the green surplus heat from the PtX plant, which is powered by renewable energy from the 340-hectare solar park at Kassø.
+The approximately five-kilometer-long pipeline from Kassø to Rise will supply district heating customers in Rødekro with the green surplus heat from the PtX plant, which is powered by renewable energy from the 340-hectare solar park at Kassø.

 The start-up of the PtX plant will take place around the summer holidays this year, and it fits well with the high season in the district heating world.